rohanku/zklib/README.md

 # zklib

-Rust implementations of zero knowledge proofs, commitment schemes, and other cryptographic protocols, as well as examples of honest and malicious provers.
+Rust implementations of zero knowledge proofs, commitment schemes, and other cryptographic protocols.

 ## Setup